DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 The unconformity carries native copper mineralization (Dryade mineralized zone).

 The Hubert Formation unconformably overlies (angular discordance) basalt of the Chukotat Group.
-The unconformity was directly observed on geofiche outcrops 19-GL-2108 and 19-GM-5188.
-It is marked by high hematitization of the underlying volcanic rocks.
-Its stratigraphic position and the fluvial origin of deposits imply the emergence of the Southern Domain before collision with the Northern Domain.
+The unconformity was observed on outcrops 2019-GL-2108 and 2019-GM-5188.
+It is marked by high hematitization and epidotization of the underlying volcanic rocks.
+Its stratigraphic position and the fluvial origin of the deposits imply the emergence of the Southern Domain before collision with the Northern Domain.
 Although volcanic fragments are undoubtedly the product of erosion of Chukotat Group basalt, the origin of intrusive rock fragments remains to be determined.
-The study of detrital populations will help define the sources and validate the hypothesis stated above if ages correspond to those of the Superior Province.
-If not, the Hubert Formation could represent a syn-tectonic basin resulting from collision of the Northern and Southern domains.
+The study of detrital populations will help define the sources and validate the hypothesis stated above if the ages correspond to those of the Superior Province.
+If not, the Hubert Formation could represent a syntectonic basin resulting from collision of the Northern and Southern domains.
+St-Onge et al. (1992) initially suggested that these sedimentary layers were a redundancy of the Nituk Formation exhumed by a thrust.
+Bleeker and Kamo (2020) conducted a study of detrital populations in a conglomerate sample and tend toward a synorogenic origin of the basins, whose intercalation within the flows would be the result of the final imbrication of the Ungava Orogen.

 No fossils reported.